 The Company has established two sub-committees of the Board, an Audit Committee and a Remuneration Committee, the purpose of which are to review areas of the business mandated by the Board and to present findings and recommendations to the Board for its decision.
 A detailed schedule of matters reserved for the Board is in place.

 The primary duties of the Audit Committee are: to review the company’s Financial Statements; to review the effectiveness of the company’s internal controls; to review the Company’s risk management processes and the risks to which the Company is exposed; to oversee the relationship with the external auditor; and to review the Company’s whistle-blowing processes.
-The Chairman of the Audit Committee is Richard Milne and the other participating members of the committee are James Ede-Golightly and Michael Kroupeev.
+The participating members of the committee are Michael Kroupeev and Joe Darby.

 Further information on the operation of the Audit Committee can be found in the Annual Report

 The Remuneration Committee is responsible for considering and making recommendations to the Board in respect of remuneration for the Chairman, Managing Director and Executive Directors.
 The committee also has oversight of the remuneration arrangements for the direct reports to the Executive Directors, the remuneration policy for which is set by the Managing Director.
-The Chairman of the Remuneration Committee is Joe Darby and the other participating members of the committee are James Ede-Golightly and Michael Kroupeev
+The Chairman of the Remuneration Committee is Joe Darby and the other participating member of the committee is Michael Kroupeev.

 Further information on the operation of the Remuneration Committee and details of the Company’s remuneration policy and practices can be found in the Annual Report.